clo4/pydub-stubs/README.md

 ## Anticipated Questions

-### Q: Why is <code>AudioSegment.<i>some_effect(...)</i></code> missing?
+### Q: Why is <code>AudioSegment.<i>effect(...)</i></code> missing?

 **TL;DR:** Import it as a function from `pydub.effects`.

-Pydub dynamically adds certain functions to `AudioSegment` at runtime.
-This is easy to type, but impossible to be 100% safe about.

-A great example of why this is unsafe is `pydub.scipy_effects`, which registers two effects that are named identically to those in `pydub.effects`, but have different signatures.
-Importing this module anywhere will override the previous effects, so now the signatures are wrong.
+Pydub adds methods to `AudioSegment` at runtime, which means it's easier to modularize but also means there's no guarantee that a method signature is correct.

+For example, `pydub.scipy_effects` overwrites two methods from `pydub.effects` with different signatures.

 ### Q: What is `Metadata` and `PartialMetadata`?

-These are dictionaries that were originally used when creating an AudioSegment. `Metadata` and `PartialMetadata` do not exist at runtime.
+Pydub originally used dictionaries when creating an AudioSegment.
+`Metadata` and `PartialMetadata` do not exist at runtime.
 Using these is no longer recommended, but they're still supported and used internally.
 You can use the `channels`, `frame_rate`, and `sample_rate` keyword arguments.

 <br>